TonyCode2012/elrond-storage-contract/README.md

     }
 }
 ```
-Note: Use the default value while the pem must be configured to real wallet pem file path.
+Note: Use the default value except the pem should be configured to real wallet pem file path.

 Run ***erdpy contract deploy*** to deploy contract.
 Then check result on [elrond explorer](https://explorer.elrond.com/) under account.